 Everyone makes mistakes, especially while learning something new!
 Thankfully, most of the problems found while working on a diamond painting can be solved by being organized before you begin.
 A little bit of preparation goes a long way!

-What’s the worst disaster you’ve had while working on diamond painting?
+What’s the worst disaster you’ve had while working on a diamond painting?
 How did you fix it?
 Comment below!

 Finally, don't forget to check out our huge collection of diamond painting kits here!